What our learning spaces will look like — and how they will function — in 2018.

 This article was originally published at System Contractor News.

-By: Steve Thorburn What our learning spaces will look like — and how they will function — in 2018.
+What our learning spaces will look like — and how they will function — in 2018.
 The building blocks for the future of learning space design are already around us.
 Exploring five key areas will highlight the challenges our industry must overcome to make that future a reality.
-But first, one must… Read more »
+But first, one must understand the overarching… Read more »